 Marshall Applewhite and Bonnie Nettles’ chance meeting in March 1972 kicked off an intense discussion about mysticism between the two.
 Soon after that, they left their respective families behind and traveled across the country to preach their teachings and understandings of God and life.
-ABC News’ ‘20/20: The Cult Next Door’ delves into how Marshall and Bonnie attracted many followers over many years and how that culminated in a mass suicide in 1997.
+ABC News’ ‘20/20: The Cult Next Door’ plus Netflix’s ‘How to Become a Cult Leader’ delves into how Marshall and Bonnie attracted many followers over many years and how that culminated in a mass suicide in 1997.
 But before that, the duo visited multiple states and lived in many places.
-If you’re wondering how they made a living, here’s what we know.
+So, if you’re wondering how they made a living, here’s what we know.

 How Did Marshall Applewhite and Bonnie Nettles Earn Their Money?

 Bonnie believed in astrology, and several fortune-tellers told her that she would meet a tall mysterious man with light hair and a fair complexion.
 When she met Marshall in 1972, she believed he was the person the soothsayers told her about.
 By 1973, Bonnie’s daughter, Terrie, said that her mother and Marshall decided to leave their families to form their own church.

 Both of them connected because of their views on mysticism and how God gave them instructions.
 Bonnie and Marshall traveled all throughout the country and even visited Canada.
 But they struggled with money and ate frugally, often sleeping in a tent.
 Over the years, the cult’s philosophy was influenced by Marshall’s upbringing as the son of a Presbyterian minister and Bonnie’s interest in astrology, the Bible, and seances.
 They also incorporated science-fiction into their beliefs because they were both fans of Star Wars.